Omlomate/Student-Enrollment-Form/README.md

 3. **Data in Database**
    ![Form After Update](screenshots/screenshot2.png)

-*Note: Replace "path_to_image" with actual paths or URLs of the screenshots.*

 ## Other Information
 - Ensure you have a valid JsonPowerDB connection token to interact with the database.